The two Color Lines

-It’s the line that divides peoples according to skin color, granting to white people privileges that are denied to black people.
-According to William Edward Burghardt Du Bois, an African-American social scientist to whom we owe this concept, the problem of the twentieth century identifies with the problem of the color line.
+It’s the line that divides peoples according to skin colour, granting white people privileges which are denied to black people.
+According to William Edward Burghardt Du Bois, an African-American social scientist to whom we owe this concept, the problem of the twentieth century identifies with the problem of the “color line”.
 Well, we have entered the twenty-first century twenty years ago, and we’re still there.
 It is a border that moves according to the interests of the ruling classes.
-For a long time, the Italian-Americans were not included within the white privilege.
+For a long time, Italian-Americans were not included within the white privilege.
 Like other communities, they became part of it only in the 1970s, because Richard Nixon needed more votes to win the presidential election.
 After all, from the chromatic point of view, nobody is really all white or all black.
-Therefore, if necessary, the “whiteness” can become wider.
-However, in my novel the meaning of the color line is overturned by the 19th century protagonist Lafanu Brown.
-Lafanu is a young African-American student who after an inflicted violence decides to turn that dividing line into a pictorial line to regain the colors that were stolen by her aggressors by becoming an artist.
+Therefore, if necessary, the concept of “whiteness” can become wider.
+However, in my novel, the meaning of the color line is overturned by the 19th century protagonist Lafanu Brown.
+Lafanu is a young African-American student who, after a violent attack, decides to turn that dividing line into a pictorial line, to regain the colours that were stolen by her aggressors through becoming an artist.

-It seems a countertrend strategy compared to the one today more applauded and rewarded of representing with hyperrealism the exploited and the weak as subjects inexorably trapped inside a system that allows them no way out.
+It seems a countertrend strategy compared to that which is more applauded and prized today, of representing hyper realistically the exploited and the weak as subjects inexorably trapped inside a system that allows them no way out.

 The horror that surrounds us is huge.
-I believe that movies, novels, performances representing it have the merit of making us think about how huge the inequalities in the world are, of remembering us that there’s a very small percentage of privileged people, and a large percentage of people who suffer and who sometimes, in desperation, find solutions that might give credit to the reasons of their executioners.
+I believe that movies, novels, and performances representing it have the merit of making us think about how huge the inequalities in the world are, of reminding us that there’s a very small percentage of privileged people, and a large percentage of people who suffer and who sometimes, in desperation, find solutions that might give credit to the reasons of their executioners.
 Even in my novel, the topics of race and social class are central.
 Lafanu has no money, she relies entirely on her benefactress.
-The character is made-up, but while creating it I was inspired by the life of two really-existed African-descending women, the sculptor Edmonia Lewis, arrived in Rome from the United States in the mid-nineteenth century after having suffered a terrible aggression, and the obstetrician and activist Sarah Parker Remond.
-Edmonia’s biography struck me especially because how much she suffered from his dependence on the benefactresses who had a say even in her art.
-In the novel I therefore gave much space to the ambiguity of the figure of Betsebea McKenzie, this benefactress who helps Lafanu to certify her goodness, to testify it, because being good is a status.
+The character is fictional but, while creating it, I was inspired by the life of two real African-descendant women: the sculptor Edmonia Lewis, who arrived in Rome from the United States in the mid-nineteenth century after having suffered a terrible aggression; and the obstetrician and activist Sarah Parker Remond.
+Edmonia’s biography struck me especially due to how much she suffered from her dependence on the benefactresses who had a say even in her art.
+In the novel, therefore, I gave much space to the ambiguity of the figure of Betsebea McKenzie, this benefactress who helps Lafanu to certify her goodness, to testify it, because being good is a status.
 In the story that I tell, the reality of a present dominated by inequalities resounds a lot, with all the shades of both white and black.
 But the fact that I chose a mainly nineteenth-century setting also gave me great freedom.
 What I claim as an artist, in fact, is the right to the imagination.
-Sandro Portelli tells that African-Americans have been denied the right to the imagination in the United States for almost two hundred years.
+Sandro Portelli tells us that African-Americans have been denied the right to the imagination in the United States for almost two hundred years.

 That is, to dream other lives?